 Boat Chimera Carbon 7177

-Chimera Carbon 7177 is another uniquely stylish watch brought by 48 mm carbon-fiber titanium case and calfskin strap.
+Chimera Carbon 7177 is another uniquely stylish watch brought by a 48 mm carbon-fiber titanium case and calfskin strap.

 The luminescent numerals and hands in contrast to the black dial make it easy to tell time – even up to the seconds!
 It also displays the date, has chronograph subdials, and an extra hand to show the GMT (Greenwich Mean Time).